Florida Pedestrian Accidents – What You Should Know

 It is also crucial to be aware as a driver.
 Here are more tips for drivers from the NHTSA.

 Look out for pedestrians everywhere, at all times.
 Safety is a shared responsibility.

 Use extra caution when driving in hard-to-see conditions, such as nighttime or bad weather.

-Slow down and be prepared to stop when turning or entering a crosswalk.
+Slow down and be prepared to stop when turning or entering a crosswalk to avoid pedestrian accidents.